UoB-COMSM0110/2024-group-13/READMEReport.md

 Which led us to discuss how we could increase competition.
 Driven by this motivation, we implemented a leaderboard that persisted in memory allowing a player to enjoy their achievement as desired.

-Additionally, the following user requirement:
+We also implemented the following user requirement:

 >As a player, I want to have directions on the game so I know how to play.

 As such, from the start we had a tutorial page included.
 Reflecting on the feedback received during evaluation, we improved the way in which instructions were presented by making them more visual.
-This feedback also led to the inclusion of text-based descriptions of the different special events that occur when the player collects uranium.
+This feedback also led to the inclusion of text descriptions of the different special events that occur when the player collects uranium.

-#### Multiplayer Use Case Specification and Diagram
+### Multiplayer Use Case Specification and Diagram
-We decided to develop a more in-depth use-case specification for the need to be able to share the gameplay experience with friends.
+We decided to develop a more in-depth use-case specification on how to share the gameplay experience with friends.

 | Step | Action |
 |------|--------|